fenixburnaby/UT-ReactJS/lessonPlan.md

   * Demo Activity
   * Activity Instructions:
     * Create a similar "Feed Me Seymour" game to the one shown just now.
-    * Your game should be composed of one parent component (Seymour) and three child components (Tasty Treats).
+    * Your game should be composed of one parent component (Seymour) and three rendered child components (Tasty Treats).
     * Clicking buttons inside of the child components should increase the total "consumed" shown in Seymour's component by different amounts.
     * Once Seymour has consumed more than 500 an alert should be triggered saying something like: "Seymour is full!"

+  * Live Code Answer:
+    * Change over component file name, initial state var, and change panel
+    * Display state in panel
-  *
+    * Create foodBtn component

-  * Show how to modularize the btns
+    * Pass eatFood fn to change Seymour's hunger state
-    * Pass Name and FoodPts in
+    * Pass in foodPts value and foodName